Delta 8 THC VS Delta-9-THC?

 A subtle difference, but may mean heaven and hearth on how cannabinoids interact with the endocannabinoid system.

-Delta-8-THC is also thought to be more stable as compared to Delta-9-THC.
+The first is also thought to be more stable as compared to the latter.
 It is also said to have a longer shelf life- both desirable features in a medical compound.

-Delta-9-THC, on the other hand, is easily oxidized to Delta-8-THC or Cannabinol (CBN).
+Delta-9-THC, on the other hand, easily oxidizes to Delta-8-THC or Cannabinol (CBN).

-Just like Delta-9-THC, Delta-8-THC binds to CB1 receptors.
-However, experts believe that due to the altered molecular structure (location of the double bond), Delta-8-THC affinity for CB receptors may be different.
+Just like that, it binds to CB1 receptors.
+However, experts believe that due to the altered molecular structure (location of the double bond), the affinity for CB receptors may be different.

 This may explain why Delta-8-THC also has less psychoactive potency as compared to its analog delta-9-THC.

 This cannabinoid also appears to offer a clearer high, increased ability to focus, and reduced anxiety symptoms.

-Also, while Delta-9-THC is the main form of THC found in the cannabis plant, only a trace amount of Delta-8-THC exists naturally in the cannabis plant.
+Also, while Delta-9-THC is the main form of Tetrahydrocannabinol in the cannabis plant, only a trace amount of Delta-8-THC exists naturally in the cannabis plant.
 This could be the reason you’re hearing about it for the first time just now.

-However, this may change as some companies already realize the importance of esoteric cannabinoids, such as Delta-8-THC, for its unique effects or benefits.
+However, this may change as some companies already realize the importance of esoteric cannabinoids for their unique effects or benefits.

 Some of these companies include Oleum Extracts- a cannabis extraction company based in Washington.
 This said company is producing an AquaTek Delta-8 THC distillate.

 How To Use Delta-8-THC

 Now comes the hard task; sourcing it.

 It’s impossible to get a high Delta-8-THC cannabis strain.
 This is because the cannabinoid only exists in trace amounts in the cannabis plant.

-However, due to advances in technology, cannabis companies are continuously producing products with lesser-known cannabinoids such as Delta-8-THC.
+However, due to advances in technology, cannabis companies are continuously producing products with lesser-known cannabinoids such as this one.

-One of the best ways to consume Delta-8-THC strain is by vaping or ingesting it (sublingual application)
+One of the best ways to consume this strain is by vaping or ingesting it (sublingual application)

-Like any other cannabinoid, you will experience faster results if you take Delta-8-THC sublingually or by inhaling it.
+Like any other cannabinoid, you will experience faster results if you take this one sublingually or by inhaling it.

 Although you can get Delta-8-THC-infused edibles, experts think that it’s converted into Delta-11-THC when processed through the digestive system.
-The same thing happens to Delta-9-THC when it’s eaten, so there’s no unique benefit or gain to ingesting Delta-8-THC.
+The same thing happens to Delta-9-THC when you ingest it, so there’s no unique benefit or gain to ingesting Delta-8-THC.